What's to know about HPV in men?

 - lumps or growths in the neck

-No method is available to distinguish a case of temporary HPV from one that could progress into cancer.
+Medicine has not yet found a way of distinguishing temporary HPV from HPV that could progress into cancer.

-HPV transmits through direct, intimate contact, including sexual contact, for both men and women.
+HPV transmits through direct and intimate contact, including sexual contact, for both men and women.
 The virus can spread from one person to another through oral, anal, or vaginal sex, or if the skin touches that of another person.

-If a person has HPV, they can spread the virus, even when they have never demonstrated visible symptoms.
+If someone has HPV, they can spread the virus, even when they have never had visible symptoms.

-The chance of contracting HPV increases due to certain factors:
+The chance of a person contracting HPV increases due to certain factors, including:

 - a sexual history that includes multiple partners

-- age, occurring more often during adolescence or young adulthood
+- age as infection occurs more often in adolescence or young adulthood

 - being uncircumcised